 'I salute the Lord, in whom all things abide and who abides in all things.'

 Today, through the grace of Paramahamsa Vishwananda, this mantra offers the key to liberation in this current age.
 This is especially true when you have been initiated into the mantra through the Bhakti Marga Spiritual Order or Atma Kriya Yoga.

 All Vaishnavas conduct themselves with great humility and recognise the importance of a Guru to help them attain God, which they see as the ultimate aim of a human existence.

-Paramahamsa Vishwananda venerates not only Sri Ramanuja Acharya as the founding Guru of the Sri Sampradaya, but also Mahavatar Babaji, who is both the founding Guru of Kriya Yoga and His own Guru as well.
+Paramahamsa Vishwananda venerates not only Sri Ramanuja Acharya, but also Mahavatar Babaji, who is both the founding Guru of Kriya Yoga and His own Guru as well.
 Murtis of both Gurus hold a place of honour on the main altar in the Sri Bhutabhrteshwarnath Mandir (temple) at Shree Peetha Nilaya.

 Honouring the Divine Mother